 How ML-based Predictive Analytics helps Retailers Understand Dynamic Consumer Behavior and Sell Better

-By now, you would have come to appreciate how complex the understanding of consumer behavior can be, so much so that traditional predictive analytics starts faltering in the process.
+By now, you would have come to appreciate how complex consumer behavior can be, so much so that traditional predictive analytics starts to falter in the process.

-Consumer behavior is fluid, like shifting sand on a beach, and making sense of such a changing scenario is not an easy task for humans unless you bring in machine learning to stay ahead of the curve.
+Consumer behavior is fluid, like shifting sand on a beach, and making sense of such a changing landscape is not easy for humans unless you bring machine learning to stay ahead of the curve.

 Plus, retail marketers have to not only understand customer behavior but also competitive offerings and the reasons customers purchase rival products or services.
 Monitoring consumer behavior gives the knowledge to understand them, allowing marketing strategies to be better defined.

-But do remember this that AI will encourage consumers to spend more than ML algorithms can make better sense of those copious volumes of data coming in, so investment here is worth it.
+But do remember that AI will encourage consumers to spend more than ML algorithms can make sense of the copious volumes of data coming in, so investment here is worth it.

-Just imagine a tool that helps your customers have prior knowledge about when and how the price for a certain product will change?
-Price prediction is but one achievement that ML-based predictive analytics helps achieve.
+Just imagine a tool that helps your customers know when and how the price of a specific product will change?
+Price prediction is just one of the achievements enabled by ML-based predictive analytics.

 Here are Some Other Aspects:

-Retailers who go by ML-based predictive analysis take consumers through a much smarter funnel, allowing them to buy before distraction hits or buying fatigue sets in.
+Retailers who use ML-based predictive analysis guide consumers through a much smarter funnel, allowing them to buy before distraction hits or buying fatigue sets in.

-It also helps understand what is the “right” price an individual buyer is willing to pay for a product, yet believing that he/she is getting value for money.
+It also helps understand what the “right” price is for an individual buyer, yet believing that he/she is getting value for money.

-Helps to forecast the exact period in time when a customer is most likely to convert.
+Helps forecast the exact period when a customer is most likely to convert.

 An increase in customer loyalty is another benefit of ML-based predictive analytics.
-Because of dwindling attention spans, marketers must be able to time the period in time to capture a customers’ attention with the right product.
+Because of dwindling attention spans, marketers must time the moment to capture a customer’s attention with the right product.

-One example is to remind a particular customer of requiring a product once again.
-Or sending promotional emails at optimum times that convert into a sale.
+One example is reminding a particular customer of the need for a product again, and or sending promotional emails at optimal times that convert into sales.

-Increasing a marketing campaign efficacy is what can be achieved with AI.
-When retail marketers are able to recognize customers’ purchase behavior, the associated data can be used to draw up insights for marketing strategy development.
+Increasing a marketing campaign's efficacy is what can be achieved with AI.
+When retail marketers can recognize customers’ purchase behavior, they can use the data to inform marketing strategy development.
 It helps develop a personalized relationship with customers.

 Bettering customer experience is another perk.
-Happy customers are loyal customers, so using AI to say automate the simple customer interactions with the brand can go a long way in satisfying your customers.
+Happy customers are loyal customers, so using AI to automate simple customer interactions with the brand can go a long way toward keeping them satisfied.

-In conclusion: Consumers can be fickle.
+Consumers can be fickle.
 Or can be wooed by the competition simply by better pricing.
-In order to deal with dynamic customer behavior to customize products or personalize customer interaction in order to retain them, predictive analytics is a favorable option.
+To address dynamic customer behavior and customize products or personalize customer interactions to retain them, predictive analytics is a favorable option.

 But traditional models fail, so machine learning models are the answer.
-It not only helps in keeping a close watch with customers at every stage of their buying process, but personalizes the entire experience, eventually offering them a better service, and so buying their loyalty.
+It not only helps keep a close watch on customers at every stage of their buying process, but also personalizes the entire experience, eventually offering them better service and earning their loyalty.